nautobot/nautobot/docs/data-model/extras.md

 # Webhooks

+A webhook defines an HTTP request that is sent to an external application when certain types of objects are created, updated, and/or deleted in NetBox.
+When a webhook is triggered, a POST request is sent to its configured URL.
+This request will include a full representation of the object being modified for consumption by the receiver.

-When the [webhook backend](../miscellaneous/webhook-backend/) is enabled, webhooks define how NetBox should react to events surrounding certain models.
-The webhook model defines a payload URL and event types to which a set of models should be registered.
-These event types include `Create`, `Update`, and `Delete`.
-Upon a matching event, a POST request is sent to the payload URL.
-An optional `secret` can be configured which will append a `X-Hook-Signature` header to the request, consisting of a HMAC (sha512) hex digest of the request body using the secret as the key.
-You may also allow a webhook to use insecure ssl.
+An optional secret key can be configured for each webhook.
+This will append a `X-Hook-Signature` header to the request, consisting of a HMAC (SHA-512) hex digest of the request body using the secret as the key.
+This digest can be used by the receiver to authenticate the request's content.

-!!! warning
-    Using insecure ssl is generally a bad idea but is allowed as invalid ssl is commonly used in internal IT environments.
-Using insecure ssl in the webhook means ssl verification when making the POST request will not occur.